CyR1en/Minecordbot-v0-obsolete/README.md

 Also I've only tested this on CrafBukkit1.9.4.
 But I will soon be testing newer version of CraftBukkit, even old versions.
 Maybe add support to other versions of Minecraft servers, and other plugins like Multiverse, etc.

+If you have any question don't hesitate to email me at cyrien3519@gmail.com or join my discord server.

 ## Dependencies
   * JDA - [https://github.com/DV8FromTheWorld/JDA]